 3. A copy of the certificate of finishing a secondary school, in order to inform the admitting university about the type of school and its location.

-4. Three current colour photographs of the candidate, in compliance with the requirements applied when ID cards are issued.
+4. Two current colour photographs of the candidate, in compliance with the requirements applied when ID cards are issued.

 5. A copy of the candidate’s passport (the passport submitted for inspection).